Ashis-0505/javascript-practice/README.md

 - shift -> delete from start
 - slice() -> returns a piece of the array.
 - splice() -> change original array (add, remove, replace)

+Function :-

+- block of code that perform a specific task. can be invoked whenever needed.
+- syntax :-
+function Defination :-

+function functionName(parameter){
+    // do some work
+}

+function Calling :- functionName

+arrow function :-

+- compact way of writting a function.
+- syntax :-
+const functionName = (param1, param2) => {
+    // do some task
+}